ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Finds the Billboard #1 hit song for that date

-* *play* 70 4 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn
+* *play* 70 4 2 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn

-Creates an MP3 file given the BPM, MIDI patch and note phrase, repeated 4 times
+Creates an MP3 file given the BPM, MIDI patch, repeats, and note phrase